yeuristic/reproduce-databinding-dfm-issue/README.md

 # The Issue
 The issue is when we have a project that enables databinding and dynamic feature.
-More specifically when we have a logic in our dfm layout that accesses some resources from application or library.
+More specifically when we have a logic in our dfm layout that accesses some resources from application or library module.
 See this `activity_dynamic.xml` example:
 ``` xml
 <TextView